 Previous Conversation Tip Lesson

-Talk About News in English
+Talking About News Story in English

 Ever get caught up in a news debate?
 Here’s a list of phrases to help you chat about the news and share your thoughts on how it’s reported.